anadi45/offsight/README.md

 A Flutter application for translating text from camera images using vision models.

+## Demo

+Check out the demo video to see the app in action:
+- [demo.mp4](demo.mp4) - Video demonstration of the app's features

 ## Features

 - 📷 Camera interface for capturing images